What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 The state of imbalance seeking balance is what drives changes in the state of things.

-I think what needs to be pointed out is that most of the time, a lot of the things we do are autopilot decisions and we are not fully aware whether these decisions are actually pushing our lives towards balance or, hopefully not, imbalance.
+I think what needs to be pointed out is that most of the time, many of the things we do are autopilot decisions.
+We are not fully aware whether these decisions are pushing our lives towards balance or, hopefully not, imbalance.

-Any practitioner worth his or her salt will tell you that a good BaZi chart is a balanced one (unless it falls under special categories) and what we need to appreciate is what is it about these balanced charts that make their life different.
-The simplest way to put it is that they are internally very, very balanced individuals and they end up making much better decisions than most of us.
+Any practitioner worth his or her salt will tell you that a good BaZi chart is balanced (unless it falls under special categories), and we need to appreciate what it is about these balanced charts that make their life different.
+The simplest way to put it is that they are internally very, very balanced individuals, and they end up making much better decisions than most of us.

 If I were to bring in some technicals: